rklymentiev/py-for-neuro/slides/chapter1_01_introduction.md

 # "Everything is an Object"

 Notes: > "Everything in Python is an object".
 If you haven't heard this phrase already, you would probably hear it eventually anyway.
-It can make a little sense, when you don't know much about programming.
+It can make a little sense when you don't know much about programming.
 You can think of it in a way that **everything** you create in Python is going to be an object of a specific type.
-Integer `5` is an object, function `sum()` is an object, even the imported Excel sheet to a `pandas` DataFrame is also an object.
+Integer `5` is an object, function `sum()` is an object, even the imported Excel sheet is also an object.

 ---

 # Say goodbye to the calculator

-You can use Python as a calculator to perform math calculations of any type (and no-one will judge you for that):
+You can use Python only as a calculator to perform math calculations of any type (and no-one will judge you for that):

 ```python
 2+2*2